You know what they say, behind every national treasure is a real gem.

 Another hallmark of their relationship is how supportive Hanks is of Wilson in all of her endeavors, be it her acting, music or philanthropy—and better yet, he doesn't look at himself as some benevolent super-being.
 He's simply a devoted partner.

 "My wife and my daughter have yet to allow themselves to be defined by only the man in their lives," Hanks told Emma Watson, his co-star in The Circle, when she interviewed him for Esquire in 2016.
 "The women I have worked with and those I seek inspiration from have had different perspectives on all there is to have an opinion on in this world, and I have always learned from listening to them.
 My support of those women and those in my family has been the same as it has for any man or any of my sons."

-And at the end of the day, these two like each other and really like being married to each other.
+And at the end of the day, he and Wilson just like each other and really like being married to each other.

 "People say, 'Jeez, it must be hard to stay married in show business,'" Hanks told The Mirror.
 "I think it's hard to stay married anywhere, but if you marry the right person, it might work out.
 We give each other a natural sense of support for whatever the other wants to pursue.
 Our marriage doesn't require vast work.
 We have been married 28 years and dig each other a lot."